 In many states, including Pennsylvania, laws require that wrongful death claims be filed by the personal representative of the deceased person's estate on behalf of the victim's beneficiaries.
 If there isn’t a will that designates a personal representative, the court may assign one to handle the estate.

-Pennsylvania's Wrongful Death Act allows only surviving family members such as the spouse, children, or parents of the victim to benefit from a lawsuit.
+Pennsylvania's Wrongful Death Act allows only surviving family members, such as the spouse, children, or parents of the victim, to benefit from a lawsuit.
 Suppose the personal representative of the decedent's estate doesn't take action promptly and file a claim within the first six months of the victim's death.
 In that case, any of the beneficiaries are entitled to file the claim on behalf of all the beneficiaries.

 Have more questions about this?
 Contact a Philadelphia wrongful death attorney or find more resources in our blog: Can an Estate Sue for Wrongful Death?

 There is a time limit, called the statute of limitations, for how long someone has to file a wrongful death claim after your loved one has died.
 In Pennsylvania, the statute of limitations for wrongful death is two years from the date of death.
-That means that the claim must be filed within that statute of limitations, or the court may not hear the wrongful death case at all.
-However, there can be exceptions to this rule in some cases.
-Anyone seeking to recover damages must consult an experienced Pennsylvania wrongful death attorney to see how the statute of limitations may affect their specific claim.
+That means the claim must be filed within that statute of limitations, or the court may not hear the wrongful death case.

 If there is a financial recovery in a wrongful death lawsuit in Pennsylvania, whether it's a settlement or a victory at trial, there is a specific way the amount has to be paid out.
 If damages are awarded for pain and suffering, they must be paid to the victim's estate.
 The remainder of the funds must be distributed to the decedent's beneficiaries in the amounts they would have taken in adherence to intestacy laws.